automatic-controls/index/README.md

 - ✔ v1.0.0

+### [Report FTP](https://github.com/automatic-controls/report-ftp-addon)
+*WebCTRL* add-on that can be configured to send scheduled reports to a remote server using the FTP, FTPS, or SFTP protocols.

+- ✔ v0.1.0-beta

 ## Active Projects

-### [Report FTP](https://github.com/automatic-controls/report-ftp-addon)
-*WebCTRL* add-on that can be configured to send scheduled reports to an *FTP* server.

-- 🛠 v1.0.0

 ### [Centralizer for WebCTRL](https://github.com/automatic-controls/centralizer-for-webctrl)
 Database application that runs as a *Windows* service and a *WebCTRL* add-on that communicates with the database.
 Synchronizes operator credentials and/or files across all connected *WebCTRL* servers.
 Additional capabilities include automatic file retrieval and scheduled script execution.